Free field construction of Heterotic string compactified on Calabi-Yau manifolds of Berglund-Hubsch type in the Batyrev-Borisov combinatorial approach: Right-moving sector, N=0 CFT

 \section{Right-moving sector, N=0 CFT}

 The space-time subsector of the right-moving sector with the central charge $4$ contains boson fields $\bar{X}^{\mu}(\bar{z})$.

-In order to get critical string in the right-moving sector we should add the bosonic fields $Y_{I}(\bar{z})$, $I=1,...,8$ which are compactified on the torus of the algebra $E(8)$ with the central charge $8$ and the bosons $\Phi_{\al}(\bar{z})$, compactified on the torus of the algebra $SO(10)$ with the central charge $5$.
+In order to obtain a critical string with the total central charge of $26$ in the right-handed sector, we add the boson fields $Y_{I}(\bar{z})$, $I=1,...,8$, compactified onto the torus of the algebra $E(8)$ with a central charge of $8$ and the bosons $\Phi_{\al}(\bar{z})$, compactified onto the torus of the algebra $SO(10)$ with a central charge of $5$.
 The final contribution to the critical dimension is given by the right-moving part of the compact Calabi-Yau subsector with the central charge $9$.